qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-The Categorized Renderer is used to render all features from a layer, using a single user-defined symbol whose color reflects the value of a selected feature's attribute.
+The Categorized Renderer is used to render all features from a layer, using a single user-defined symbol whose colour reflects the value of a selected feature's attribute.
 The :guilabel:`Style` menu allows you to select:

 * The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen| :guilabel:`Set column expression` function)
 * The symbol (using the Symbol dialog)
-* The colors (using the Color Ramp listbox)
+* The colours (using the colour Ramp listbox)

 The **[Advanced]** button in the lower-right corner of the dialog allows you to